dymmond/esmerald/docs/en/docs/index.md

 Like every other framework, when starting an application, a lot of [settings](./application/settings.md) can/need to be passed to the main object and this can be very dauting and ugly to maintain and see.

-Esmerald comes with the [settings](./application/settings.md) in mind.
-A set of defaults that can be overridden by your very own settings module but not limited to it, as you can still use the classic approach of passing everything into a Esmerald instance directly when instantiating.
+Ravyn comes with the [settings](./application/settings.md) in mind.
+A set of defaults that can be overridden by your very own settings module but not limited to it, as you can still use the classic approach of passing everything into a Ravyn instance directly when instantiating.

 **Example of classic approach**: